davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.sorting/index.md

 ###### Starter Code

 Starter code for this assignment is provided on the github repo.
-You are not required to submit your code to me on Github, but it's strongly recommended that you do.
+You must do these steps in order to submit your work to me on github.

-- Login to github, and go here: [https://github.com/davidtchiu/cs475-hwk2-heapsort](https://github.com/davidtchiu/cs475-hwk2-heapsort).
+- Login to github, and go here: [https://github.com/davidtchiu/os-heapsort](https://github.com/davidtchiu/os-heapsort).

 - Click on the green **Use this template** button and select the **Create new repository** option.
 In the next page, give your repository a good name (the "suggestion" they give is fine).
 My only request is that you *don't* name it to be the same as mine.
 This is hide your homework solution from Google searches.